Frequently Asked Questions

 Should I use water to remove the henna paste?

 NO!
 Do not use water to remove henna!
-You can use a blunt object, like a butter knife, or credit card to remove the dried paste.
+You can use a spoon, or credit card to remove the dried paste.
 You can also use a paper towel to rub off the paste. >>>> Do this over a trash can, outside, or in a shower.
 The flakes of henna will continue to stain after its removed from the skin.

 Exposing your fresh henna stain to water will stop the oxidation process and your stain will not darken.

+Yes! my henna is all-natural and safe for kids and pregnant clients.
 Henna is plant-based, and can be unsafe for people who have a G6PD deficiency.

 If you are allergic to the following, you should not get henna: